-Ultimately, it was the irony in the prose of this short story that stayed with me after the reading.
-Most humorously is the fact that while the narrator is writing/speaking in the self-help style, she clearly needs help herself.
-Perhaps the narrator is constructing this story in order to help herself?
-To objectively look at the apparent dissatisfaction with her situation and try to (ironically) write herself a way out of it?
-On page 380 Mr. Killian mentions plot (or lack thereof) in the narrator’s fiction by commenting that “[she] has no sense of plot.”
-I find this ironic because this short story has a very loose plot in and of itself.
-These comments on missing plot continue through the story and it’s as if the writer, or perhaps narrator, is inserting self-aware comments on the lack of plot in the text we are reading.
-Yet, this lends itself to the effect of the self-help style- as readers we do not expect a plot within how-to guides.
-Again, had the story been written in first-person narration, this effect would be lost and it would simply be a rather dull short story with no plot.
-Instead, we are given a poignant musing on a failed life trajectory keenly written through parody of self-help and life coaching guides.
+Ultimately, the irony of the prose makes this story significant.
+Most humorous is the fact that while the narrator writes in the self-help style, she clearly needs help herself.
+Perhaps the narrator wrote the story to examine her dissatisfaction and objectively try to (ironically) write herself a way out of it.
+The narrator’s high school English teacher, Mr. Killian, mentions plot, or lack thereof, in the narrator’s fiction by commenting that “[she] has no sense of [it]” paralleling the very loose plot in the text.
+The comments on missing plot continue through the story, providing a sense of self awareness of the lack of plot in the text.
+Yet this device lends itself to the effect of the self-help style: readers do not expect a plot in how-to guides.
+Had the story been written in first-person narration, the story would have been deprived of this effect and it would simply be a rather dull short story with no plot.
+Instead, Lori Moore provides a poignant musing about a failed life trajectory, keenly written through parody of self-help and life coaching guides.